JustonDavies/go_serverless_api/README.md

 ...
 ```

+* `.state/` A directory which helps Terraform and Serverless maintain a versioned and secure state
+* `build/` A directory used to store a collection of compiled executables
 * `cmd/` A collection of `main` executables (and closely coupled helpers), each representing one endpoint
 * `configs/` Configuration files, templates, secrets and default configs
 * `dockerfiles/` Docker files describing build and run containers